INSIDE: How to make a cute Halloween ghost pillow cover with fleece rosette flowers for DIY fall Halloween home decor.

 – Glue gun

-how to make a fleece ghost Halloween Pillow cover
+how to make cute ghost Halloween Pillow cover

 Refer to this DIY Autumn Pumpkin Pillow project as the basis for this ghostly Halloween pillow cover.